 What does COTA bring to Austin?

-As an innovative start up we know Formula 1 brings top talent to Austin whether they are investors or creators and that helps to reinforce Austin’s image as a leader in tech and entrepreneurship.
+As an innovative start-up, we know Formula 1 brings top talent to Austin whether they are investors or creators and that helps to reinforce Austin’s image as a leader in tech and entrepreneurship.
 Many of the teams have top sponsors who are in the transportation technology field and we look forward to having them experience Ride Austin while they enjoy the city.

 How important is Formula 1 to Austin?
 Does the city change when the sport is in town?

-Many Austinites look forward to these races even if they aren’t luck enough to attend.
+Many Austinites look forward to these races even if they aren’t lucky enough to attend.
 It brings many international visitors to our city and with them commerce that is enjoyed by local bars, restaurants, hotels and locals that are employed by them.
 Others simply enjoy the associated parties that surround the main event.

 What will you be doing with Manor Racing over the race weekend?

-I’ll be fortunate enough to visit the track and meet the team at several points through out the weekend.
+I’ll be fortunate enough to visit the track and meet the team at several points throughout the weekend.
 Besides that, I will be helping to coordinate media exposure for our partnership with Manor Racing and ensuring Austin knows that they are our city’s unofficial home team.

 What attracted Ride Austin to Manor?

-Coincidentally, there is a suburb of Austin as well as a major local street named Manor, so even on the surface there is a cool and fun local connection.
-Beyond that, they describe themselves as having a start up mentality and their Fast Companies Series presented a great opportunity for us to highlight our shared values around innovation and entrepreneurship.
+Coincidentally, there is a suburb of Austin as well as a major local street named Manor, so even on the surface, there is a cool and fun local connection.
+Beyond that, they describe themselves as having a start-up mentality and their Fast Companies Series presented a great opportunity for us to highlight our shared values around innovation and entrepreneurship.